mathesar-foundation/mathesar-wiki/design/specs/table_inspector.md

 Deselect all selected items by clicking on a currently selected item, on an empty space or pressing the escape key.

+#### Extending a Selection

+We may think about including a "Selection" area in the inspector so that users can make changes to the selection they're currently working with.

+This section could contain options such as:

+- Extend selection
+- Select all
+  - Select all columns with same data type

+## Keyboard Controls and Touch Devices Considerations

+Users would be better served if the software could support keyboard controls.
+In a separate issue, we'll look at how the inspector options are accessed and updated using the keyboard.
+We'll also look at how multi-object selection works on touch devices.

 ## User Interface Considerations and Examples

+### Collapsible Sections

 To make the table inspector's user interface more flexible, it should have expandable parts that can be collapsed and scrolled to.